Skip to content

 Why memory usage may stay high after rendering

-2. The .NET runtime may correctly collect managed objects.
+• the .NET runtime may collect managed objects

-3. But the overall process or container memory may still remain high.
+• but the overall process or container memory may still stay high

 Why GC.Collect() may not reduce memory usage